ConorWilliams/libfork/bench/README.md

 ./benchmark --benchmark_out_format=json --benchmark_out=results.json
 ```

+### Warning about overflows

+Some of the benchmarks (UTS!) require very deep recursion which can trigger stack overflows/OOM errors on machines without a lot of ram or small stacks.
+This is especially true when compiling with GCC which doesn't optimize the coroutine frame very efficiently (try increasing the [`LF_ASYNC_STACK_SIZE`](CMakeLists.txt)).

 ## Overview

 Benchmarking is hard!
 The result depend fairly strongly on the compiler + machine.
 Especially as compiler optimization of coroutines in C++ is relatively unpredictable with HALO.
 Furthermore, extra caution is needed when linking to external libraries (e.g. Intel's TBB) that may be compiled with different compilers and flags.
 As an example, based on my testing with GCC-12, it seems that GCC currently uses a single job queue for openMP tasking which rapidly becomes a bottleneck causing the Fibonacci and dfs benchmarks to slow down as the number of threads increases.
 Additionally, with GCC, during the matmul and reduce benchmarks, libfork generated ~100% more cache-misses than TBB and OMP.
 I have no idea why!